As Good as New

-"As Good as New" is a song recorded in 1979 by Swedish group ABBA, and was used as the opening track on their Voulez-Vous album.
-The lead vocals are by Agnetha Fältskog.
-The song was released as a single in Mexico as a double A-side with "I Have a Dream", where it became ABBA's ninth (and final) number-one hit.
+"As Good as New" is a song by the Swedish recording group ABBA.
+The track is taken from their sixth studio album Voulez-Vous (1979), and serves as the opening track.
+The lead vocals are provided by Agnetha Fältskog.
+The song was released as a single in Mexico as a double A-side with "I Have a Dream", where it became ABBA's ninth and last number one hit.
 "As Good as New" was also released in Argentina and in Bolivia.

 History

 As usual, the song was written and composed by Andersson and Ulvaeus.
 It originally had the working title "It's Better Now".